Paros: Antiquity

-Paros also sided with shahanshah Xerxes I of Persia against Greece in the second Greco-Persian War (480–479 BC), but, after the Battle of Artemisium, the Parian contingent remained inactive at Kythnos as they watched the progression of events.
+Paros also sided with Xerxes I of Persia against Greece in the second Greco-Persian War (480–479 BC), but, after the Battle of Artemisium, the Parian contingent remained inactive at Kythnos as they watched the progression of events.
 For their support of the Persians, the islanders were later punished by the Athenian war leader Themistocles, who exacted a heavy fine.

 Under the Delian League, the Athenian-dominated naval confederacy (477–404 BC), Paros paid the highest tribute of the island members: 30 talents annually, according to the estimate of Olympiodorus (429 BC).
 This implies that Paros was one of the wealthiest islands in the Aegean.
 Little is known about the constitution of Paros, but inscriptions seem to show that it was modeled on the Athenian democracy, with a boule (senate) at the head of affairs.
 In 410 BC, Athenian general Theramenes discovered that Paros was governed by an oligarchy; he deposed the oligarchy and restored the democracy.
 Paros was included in the second Athenian confederacy (the Second Athenian League 378–355 BC).
 In c.
 357 BC, along with Chios, it severed its connection with Athens.

 From the inscription of Adule, it is understood that the Cyclades, which are presumed to include Paros, were subjected to the Ptolemies, the Hellenistic dynasty (305–30 BC) that ruled Egypt.
 Paros then became part of the Roman Empire and later of the Byzantine Empire, its Greek-speaking successor state.